Hyderabad, Pakistan: British

 Hyderabad's Rani Bagh ("Queen's Garden") was established as Das Gardens in 1861, and was re-christened in honour of Queen Victoria.
 British-style schools were introduced in Hyderabad by the 1860s, while the St Joseph Missionary School was established in 1868.
 Further European schools were opened, while Hyderabad's Hindu and Muslim elite established schools for their respective communities throughout the British colonial period.
 A hospital, psychiatric institution, and quarters for officials were built in 1871.
 By 1872, 43,088 people lived in the city.
-The city by 1873 had 20 kilometers of metaled roads that were lit at night by kerosene lamps.
+The city by 1873 had 20 kilometres of metalled roads that were lit at night by kerosene lamps.
 The newly built urban quarters of Saddar and Soldier Bazaar further expanded the city.

 The British built a rail network throughout the western part of South Asia in the 1880s, and purchased the private Scinde Railway to connect the province to Kabul trade routes.
 The rail network would later be called the North-Western State Railway.
 The Kotri Bridge was completed in 1900 to traverse the Indus, and link Hyderabad to Karachi.
 Hyderabad's economy grew as a result of improved transportation.
 The city increasingly developed into a consumer market under British rule, and the city's exports began to decline, though increased transit trade allowed the city's economy to continue growing.

 In 1901, 69,378 people lived in the city.
 Hinduism was the most dominant religion with 43,499 followers, while 24,831 Muslims made up the largest religious minority.
 The city ranked seventh in the Bombay Presidency in terms of population.
 By 1907, the Gazetteer of Sindh claimed that 5,000 Hyderabadi merchants were to be found dispersed throughout the world.
 The city's Navalrai Clock Tower was built in 1914.
 Bengali poet Rabindranath Tagore remarked in the early 20th century that Hyderabad was the "most fashionable" city in all of India.